Peak, valley and intermediate regimes in the lateral van der Waals force: Our Approach

-Now, we discuss the Eberlein-Zietal \cite{Eberlein-PRA-2007} mentioned formula.
-Their method to compute the nonretarded CP interaction between a polarizable neutral point particle and a general grounded conducting surface consists in mapping the classical interaction energy $U_\text{cla}$,
+Now, we discuss the Eberlein-Zietal method to compute the vdW interaction between a polarizable neutral point particle and a general grounded conducting surface \cite{Eberlein-PRA-2007}.
+This method consists of mapping the classical interaction energy $U_\text{cla}$,